-- the scale and complexity of the services offered; (a) - geographical spread of the services and Clients; (b) - the nature (e.g. non face-to-face) and economic profile of Clients as well as of services (c) offered; - the volume and size of transactions; (d) - the degree of risk associated with each area of services; (e) - (f) the country of origin and destination of Clients' funds; - deviations from the anticipated value of transactions (a factor that is taken in mind (q) when Company prepares and follows the monitoring program); - (h) the nature of business transactions.
+- the scale and complexity of the services offered; (a) - (b) geographical spread of the services and Clients; - (c) the nature (e.g. non face-to-face) and economic profile of Clients as well as of services offered: - (d) the volume and size of transactions; - the degree of risk associated with each area of services; (e) - (f) the country of origin and destination of Clients' funds; - deviations from the anticipated value of transactions (a factor that is taken in mind (g) when Company prepares and follows the monitoring program); - the nature of business transactions. (h)